ע

 The noun σακκος (sakkos) means sackcloth, the item of rough fabric that people would wear while in mourning.
 It is used 4 times in the New Testament; see full concordance.

-From this Greek word indeed comes our English word sack, but it's actually Semitic (as are many Greek words).
+From this Greek word indeed comes our English word sack, but it's actually Semitic.
 Its Hebrew equivalent is שק (saq), sackcloth, a word of puzzling pedigree but possibly of Egyptian extraction.
 In the patriarchal era, Egypt dominated trade in the Levant and the chances are excellent that they invented the sack for bulk goods, made from cheap, rough but sturdy cloth.
 On the other hand, the sack first appears in the records of Egypt's 19th dynasty (1292 - 1189 BC), while the story of Jacob plays about 500 years earlier.

 The שק (saq) is introduced in the Biblical narrative when Joseph is sold into Egypt and his bloody varicolored coat is delivered to his father Jacob, who subsequently tears his own robes and puts sackcloth on his loins (Genesis 37:34).
 What may have inspired Jacob to do this is not immediately clear, but sackcloth appears to have been mostly made from goat hair (possibly even evolved out of a bundled up goat skin).
 The Hebrew word for goat, namely שעיר (sa'ir), stems from a root that means to be horrified or greatly afraid (hence also Mount Seir, the haunt of Jacob's brother Esau).
 Even in Greek, the word for tragedy stems from the word for goat: τραγος (tragos).
 The adjective ποικιλος (poikilos) means variegated or many-colored and shares its root with πικρος (pikros), bitter, perhaps "because in much wisdom there is much grief, and increasing knowledge results in increasing pain" (Ecclesiastes 1:18).